wp-plugins/quick-featured-images/README.txt

 You get the free version here.
 If you want to include **audios, videos and custom post types** and get more options then take a look the **premium version** [Quick Featured Images Pro](http://www.quickfeaturedimages.com/).

 = What users said =
-* **Number 3** in [Top 18 Best Free WordPress Images Plugins In 3/2015](http://lytheme.com/top-18-best-free-wordpress-images-plugins-in-32015/) by admin on unknown March 20, 2015
 * **"Brilliantly conceived time-saving plugin"** by Christopher Greenhough on February 3, 2015
 * **Number 3** in [8 Must have Image Plugins for WordPress](http://www.bestwordpresshosting.org/8-must-image-plugins-wordpress/) by Sadia KOmal on unknown date
 * **"You can tell that a lot of hard work went into this high quality plugin."** by dfitek on December 8, 2014